Von Mises plasticity

 dbcs = create_bc(dh, grid) # create Dirichlet boundary-conditions

-cellvalues, facevalues = create_values(interpolation)
+cellvalues, facetvalues = create_values(interpolation)

 # Pre-allocate solution vectors, etc.